 Step 4: Booking Your Dream Wedding

 Get Booking!
 Put a deposit down on your venue and start working on the next big ticket items.
 Next on the list would be church if you are not having your ceremony onsite with your venue.
 Then it is time to start thinking about music, DJ’s & Bands, Photographers/Videographers, Cake, Makeup & Hair and the list goes on!

 Step 5: Staying Organised

-Be Organised.
-Now that you have started paying deposits and booking suppliers, it is important to stay on top of everything and stay organised.
+You have started paying deposits and booking suppliers, it is important to stay on top of everything and stay organised.
 I recommend setting up an email address for the Wedding Day.
 You can have all of your suppliers contact you through here so you both have access to it.
 Have a spreadsheet on Google Docs that you both have access to and can update.
 This will keep track of budgeting and when deposits are due.
-And of course, if you choose a planner, they can also keep track of all of that for you, so that you can relax!
-All of my services are listed here.
+And of course, if you choose to have a Wedding Organiser, they can also keep track of all of that for you, so that you can relax!
+Budget tracking is included in the majority of our packages, and all of our services are listed here.

 Just 5 tips to help you plan your wedding, but don’t underestimate these steps.
 Big decisions have to be made within each one and the most important thing throughout the whole process is that you both communicate and work on this together.
 If you don’t agree on something, don’t let it slow down the process, find a compromise and move on.
 It can be overwhelming to plan your wedding day, but you are both in it together!

 And importantly, enjoy the process and keep the end goal in mind.
 At the end of all of the hard work and planning, visualise yourself being surrounded by your most loved friends and family, with your best friend by your side.